 You can find the best deals First Class and Business Class if you can be flexible with your travel dates.

 Consider taking your vacation when others aren’t.
 Not only will you pay less for your First Class ticket but you could also save on your hotel.

-Pro-tips: Use sites like Skyscanner to find the cheapest month to fly.
+Pro-tips: Use these websites to find the cheapest flights and months to fly.

 Leave From Another City